jaewoosong/splitquant/README.md

 # splitquant
+The code will be released before the Edge AI Foundation event in 2025 (February 25-27).

-Implementation of the SplitQuant research paper
+This will implement the SplitQuant research paper.